This article was updated on 10/27/19. Happy National American Beer Day!

-Where you live largely determines the severity of the winter weather.
+Where you live largely determines the severity of the winter weather you will experience.
 Regardless of whether its moderate or severe, you should hope for the best and plan for the worst.
-If it gets bad you might not even be able to get out for supplies.
+If it gets really nasty you might not even be able to get out for supplies.

 Trim Your Trees